Mohamed-Elmanzalawi/CancerExpressionCNVAnalysis/README.md

 Kidney Renal Clear Cell Carcinoma (KIRC), the eighth most common cancer, presents unique challenges due to its resistance to conventional treatments.
 Our study explores the genomic alterations and molecular mechanisms associated with KIRC.

 ## 1. Data Collection

-### 1.1 Source of Genetic Data

 Our primary source of genetic data stems from The Cancer Genome Atlas (TCGA) data portal, a comprehensive repository that provides a wealth of information on various cancer types.
 Specifically, we focused on Lung Squamous Cell Carcinoma (LUSC) and Kidney Renal Clear Cell Carcinoma (KIRC), acknowledging their prominence in cancer-related mortality.

-### 1.2 Characteristics of Genetic Data

-The genetic data encompasses gene expressions for tissues with cancer (both KIRC and LUSC) and tissues in a healthy state.
-Each gene expression profile corresponds to tissues from the same individuals, forming the basis for our paired and independent sample analyses.

 ## 2. Data Filtering
 The filtration process involved eliminating genes with more than 50% zero values in both cancer and healthy groups for each cancer type (KIRC and LUSC).
 This not only streamlined subsequent analyses but also ensured the statistical robustness of our findings.
 The table below summarizes the gene and sample count changes resulting from this filtration process.